Khalid Kareem: Cincinnati Bengals

 Kareem was selected by the Cincinnati Bengals with the 147th overall pick in the fifth round of the 2020 NFL draft.
 He was placed on the active/non-football injury list on July 27, 2020.
-He was activated on August 23, 2020.
-In Week 11 against the Washington Football Team, Kareem recorded his first, and only, career sack on Alex Smith during the 20–9 loss.
+Kareem was activated on August 23.
+In Week 11 against the Washington Football Team, Kareem recorded his first, and to date, only career sack on Alex Smith during the 20–9 loss.

 On September 2, 2021, Kareem was placed on injured reserve.
 He was activated on October 30.

 On September 1, 2022, Kareem was placed on injured reserve with a hamstring injury.
 He was activated on October 10, then waived the next day and re-signed to the practice squad.

 Indianapolis Colts

 On November 22, 2022, Kareem was signed by the Indianapolis Colts off the Bengals practice squad.
-He was waived on August 29, 2023.
+He made four appearance for the Colts, recording one tackle.
+Kareem was waived by Indianapolis on August 29, 2023.

 Chicago Bears

 On August 30, 2023, Kareem was claimed off waivers by the Chicago Bears.
 He was placed on injured reserve on September 23.
-He was activated on October 29, but released two days later and re-signed to the practice squad.
-He signed a reserve/future contract on January 16, 2024.
-He was released on August 23.
+Kareem was activated on October 29, but released two days later and re-signed to the practice squad.
+He signed a reserve/future contract with Chicago on January 16, 2024.
+Kareem was released by the Bears on August 23.

 Atlanta Falcons

 On August 30, 2024, Kareem was signed to the practice squad of the Atlanta Falcons.
+He made two appearances for the team, recording four combined tackles while splitting defensive and special teams snaps.
-He signed a reserve/future contract with the Falcons on January 6, 2025.

-On August 26, 2025, Kareem was released by the Falcons as part of final roster cuts and re-signed to the practice squad the next day.
+Kareem signed a reserve/future contract with the Falcons on January 6, 2025.
+On August 26, Kareem was released by the Falcons as part of final roster cuts; he was re-signed to the practice squad the next day.
 He was signed to the active roster on November 13.
+Kareem was released by Atlanta on November 27, and re-signed to the practice squad.
+He was promoted back to the active roster on January 1, 2026.

+New York Giants

+On May 14, 2026, Kareem signed a one-year contract with the New York Giants.
+On August 30, 2026, Kareem was waived by the Giants.

+Atlanta Falcons (second stint)

+On September 2, 2026, Kareem was signed to the Atlanta Falcons practice squad, reuniting with defensive coordinator Jeff Ulbrich.

+San Francisco 49ers

+On September 4, 2026, Kareem was signed by the San Francisco 49ers off the Falcons practice squad, reuniting with his former head coach Raheem Morris.